 *all prices including all taxes and booking fees

 There are few different Options for your Visit up the rock:

 Top of the Rock Basic:

-The Rock Pass gives you standard access to the Top Of the Rock, plus a guided tour of the Rockefeller centre.
-The Tour is usually $25 so it’s a good value ticket if you are wanting to do the tour as well.
-The Sun And Stars upgrade can be added to this option as well.
-So for less than a VIP, you can have two trips to the top and a tour of the centre…
+The Rock Pass gives you standard access to the Top Of the Rock, plus a guided tour of the Rockefeller Center.
+The Tour is usually $29 so it’s a good value ticket if you are wanting to do the tour as well.

 If you are late, no problem just reschedule for the next available time, or another time or day completely.
 Find yourself at the rock earlier than you planned, just ask at the office if you can get the next available time, as long as it’s not a busy time (Sunset) and you should be able to go up in the next few mins.